PedroCristo/README-TEST/README.md

 ![No Search Found](./assets/images/readme/extras/tasty_blog_superuser.jpg)

 - On the Admin Panel, as an admin/superuser I have full access to CRUD functionality so I can view, create, edit and delete the following ones:
-Posts
+1. Posts
-Comments
+2. Comments
-Author
+3. Author
-Categories
+4. Categories
-Profiles
+5. Profiles
-As admin/superuser I can also approve comments and change the status and give other permissions to the users..<br>
+As admin/superuser I can also approve comments and change the status and give other permissions to the users.<br>

 ## Technologies Used